Ludvigaman/upwell-monitor/README.md

 https://upwell-monitor.ludvigaman.se </br>

-You're also free to host it yourself, please check the "Set-up" chapter at the bottom.
+You're also free to host it yourself, please check the "Set-up" in the Wiki.
 </br></br>
 The application has a front-end built in Angular TypeScript, and a backend written in .NET 6.
 All data and tokens are stored client-side only.